Kansas (KS) lease form

 Revun generates a Kansas-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
-Governing statute: Kansas Residential Landlord and Tenant Act, K.S.A.
-58-2540 through 58-2573.
+Governing statute: Kansas Residential Landlord and Tenant Act, KSA Chapter 58, Article 25.
 Confirm current requirements or consult an attorney before finalizing a lease.

 Kansas lease FAQ